DuncteBot/SkyBot/.github/CONTRIBUTING.md

 +       return postRequest(url, postFields, AcceptType.URLENCODED);
 +   }
 ```
-The annotations should always be imported from `org.jetbrains.annotations`
+The annotations should always be imported from `javax.annotation`